microsoft/terminal/doc/specs/spec-template.md

 ### Reliability

-[comment]: # Will the proposed change improve reliabilty?
+[comment]: # Will the proposed change improve reliability?
 If not, why make the change?

 ### Compatibility